melonTree68/melontree68.github.io/_drafts/axiom-of-choice.md

 - Every infinite set has a countable subset.
 - Every vector space has a basis.
 - There does not exist a perfect generalization of the length of an interval to all subsets of $\RR$.
 (We will make that notion precise.)
-- Every finitely generated group possesses maximal subgroups.
+- Every nontrivial finitely generated group possesses maximal subgroups.

 > One can search the internet for the (quite simple) definitions of a partial order, a total order, and a well-order.
 {: .prompt-tip}